 Below we have provided information regarding the wildlife guests can enjoy while staying at any of the hotels in Estes Park, CO.
 Viewing wildlife is just one of the many amazing things you’re sure to see while you’re here in the Rocky Mountain National Park area.

 While visitors to Estes Park/Rocky Mountain National Park love to see the wildlife, the wildlife doesn't always love to see the visitors.
 Knowing a bit about the habitat each animal prefers can increase your odds of spotting our wild neighbors.
 From Alpine Trail Ridge Inn you can easily access the lakes, meadows and trails they call home.

 The more visitors there are in an area, the less likely you are to see wildlife.
 They can see, hear and smell us long before we do them, so try to find a less travelled spot and sit quietly in the early morning or late evening.
 Watch and listen as the mountains greet the morning or settle down for the night.

 Elk are the largest and most plentiful of the original inhabitants of our beautiful mountains.
 In recent years, they have grown in population and can now be seen year round.
 The elk roam from meadow to meadow munching on the grass, trees and shrubs.
-After the rutting season from mid September through mid-October they hang out in the Estes Valley for the rest of the winter.
-You may be late to work due to traffic congestion, we may be late to work due to a herd of elk crossing the road (they take their time and they don't look both ways).
+After the rutting season from mid-September through mid-October, they hang out in the Estes Valley for the rest of the winter.
+Much like you may be late to work due to traffic congestion, we may be late to work due to a herd of elk crossing the road (they take their time and they don't look both ways!)

 Elk calves are born during the end of May through June.
-As summer gets underway and visitors enter the park, the elk migrate to higher ground and can often be seen above treeline.
+As summer gets underway and visitors enter the park, the elk migrate to higher ground and can often be seen above the treeline.
 Looking down into the meadow bowls from the Alpine Visitor Center on top of Trail Ridge Road, the elk can be seen grazing on the tundra.